vinstic-myshell/myshell-doc-en/product-manual/robot-introduction.md

 #### IELTS Teacher Ben

-Character Setting: As an IELTS English speaking teacher, he helps users train their IELTS speaking and conversation skills.
+Character Setting: As an IELTS English speaking teacher, helps users train their IELTS speaking conversation skills.

 #### 1000 Words-SimpleBot

-Inspired by Randall Munroe's book "Thing Explainer: complicated stuff in single words", it explains all complex concepts using the 1000 most commonly used words in the English-speaking world, and looks at the world from a new perspective.
+Inspired by Randall Munroe's book "Thing Explainer: complicated stuff in single words", explains all complex concepts using the 1000 most commonly used words in the English world, and looks at the world from a new perspective.
 This robot is the first case of MyShell using its self-developed LLM (large language model).

 #### Vitalik